kalmanaron/sat-solver-graph-isomorphism/README.md

 ```
 The graphs are isomorphic.
-Here is how to rename the verticies:
+Here is how to rename the vertices:
 0 ---> 79
 1 ---> 78
 2 ---> 77